 Roxul Corporation’s answer is “yes.”
-Roxul manufactures stone wool, aka mineral wool, insulation “locally” in Ontario Canada and also in Europe.
-They sponsored Joe Lstiburek ( the “l” is silent) of Building Science Corporation for a one day lecture on wall enclosure design and (as you might expect) rock wool.
+Roxul manufactures stone wool insulation, aka mineral wool, “locally” in Ontario and also in Europe.
+They sponsored Joe Lstiburek ( the “L” is silent) of Building Science Corporation for a one day lecture on wall enclosure design and (as you might expect) rock wool.

 The course syllabus read: Fundamentals of Enclosure Design, High Performance Enclosures, Hygrothermal Wall Performance, Fire and Sustainability, and “Research” (or how they come up with all this stuff).
 Although I did know most of the subject, it was a great “booster shot” and I did learn some new stuff as well.

 The best part of the day was the shmooz hour(s) at Joe’s home/test lab.
 Many of the scientific principles of Joe’s work have been tested and borne out on his home and attached barn.
 Joe has built, torn apart, observed, and adjusted his research here over many years.
 He also throws a great after-party!

 Oh and by the way, mineral wool makes great insulation because it doesn’t burn or off-gas,repels water, doesn’t grow mold or mildew.
 And like most rocks, it’s pretty much all natural.